FreDN: Spectral Disentanglement for Time Series Forecasting via Learnable Frequency Decomposition: Abstract

 \section{Abstract}

 Time series forecasting is essential in a wide range of real world applications.
 Recently, frequency-domain methods have attracted increasing interest for their ability to capture global dependencies.
 However, when applied to non-stationary time series, these methods encounter the $\textit{spectral entanglement}$ and the computational burden of complex-valued learning.
 The $\textit{spectral entanglement}$ refers to the overlap of trends, periodicities, and noise across the spectrum due to $\textit{spectral leakage}$ and the presence of non-stationarity.
 However, existing decompositions are not suited to resolving spectral entanglement.
 To address this, we propose the Frequency Decomposition Network (FreDN), which introduces a learnable Frequency Disentangler module to separate trend and periodic components directly in the frequency domain.
 Furthermore, we propose a theoretically supported ReIm Block to reduce the complexity of complex-valued operations while maintaining performance.
 We also re-examine the frequency-domain loss function and provide new theoretical insights into its effectiveness.
 Extensive experiments on seven long-term forecasting benchmarks demonstrate that FreDN outperforms state-of-the-art methods by up to 10\%.
 Furthermore, compared with standard complex-valued architectures, our real-imaginary shared-parameter design reduces the parameter count and computational cost by at least 50\%.
+We have made our code publicly available at https://github.com/An-z-d/FreDN